datastist/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 The complete list of variables of each feature vector is available in 'features.txt'

+## Files and Methods used to process the dataframe

 The code available in run_analysis.R is generating a tidy dataframe named 'grouped_mean.txt' from mean of above features grouped by subject and activity.